NVIDIA/nvidia-terraform-modules/gke/README.md

   node_zones = ["us-west1-b"] # Can be any region but ensure your desired machine types/gpus exist
 }
 ```
-In a production environment, we suggest pinning to a known tag of this Terraform module

 All configurable options for this module are listed below.
 If you need additional values added, please open a merge request.